ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 - [ ] None of these situations

 ::: hints
-- Insertion Sort if fairly simple.
+- Insertion sort if fairly simple.
-- Because Insertion Sort is simple, it tends to cost only a little bit per comparison when compared to more complicated sorting algorithms.
+- Because Insertion sort is simple, it tends to cost only a little bit per comparison when compared to more complicated sorting algorithms.
 :::